 Abstract: The Records of Lacquering《髹饰录》was written in the Ming Dynasty, has been cited by Chinese and foreign researchers as the most classic text in the study of ancient Chinese lacquer art.
 The book was lost in China during the Qing Dynasty, and it was not until modern times that it was introduced back to China.
 In addition to the legendary circulation of the Records of Lacquering, the knowledge of ancient Chinese lacquer art recorded in this book is also invaluable.
 Huang Cheng (黄成), the author of the book, and Yang Ming (杨明), the annotator, are from Xin’an (新安), Anhui (安徽) Province, and Xitang (西塘), Zhejiang (浙江) Province respectively.
 Although they did not come from the same place and lived in different periods of time, with the frequent exchanges between craftsmen in the Jiangnan (江南) area in the late Ming Dynasty, and the continuous expansion of lacquer production, the related craft knowledge also circulated rapidly.
 Eventually, these two master lacquer carvers, though in different ages and places, had the opportunity to bring together various popular lacquer art knowledge, which led to the Creation of the Records of Lacquering.
 It played an invaluable role in the dissemination of traditional Chinese lacquer knowledge.

 Thematic research articles, literature reviews, and book reviews are the three types of original articles accepted by the journal.
-The subjects cover these fields of ancient Chinese painting, sculpture, calligraphy, handicrafts and so on.
-JACAC aims to share the arts and crafts culture, thought and theory of ancient China, disseminate the brilliant achievements of ancient Chinese arts and crafts culture, promote the study of ancient Chinese arts and crafts culture, and strive to be in the leading position in these fields.
-The primary goal of JACAC focuses on academic research rather than profit-making.
+The subjects cover these fields of ancient Chinese painting, sculpture, calligraphy, handicrafts, and so on.
+JACAC aims to share the arts and crafts culture, thoughts, and theories of ancient China, disseminate the brilliant achievements of ancient Chinese arts and crafts, promote the study of ancient Chinese arts and crafts, and strive to maintain a leading position in these fields.
+As both a scholarly resource and cultural bridge, JACAC continues to advance our understanding of these remarkable traditions while making them accessible to new generations of researchers, practitioners, and appreciators worldwide, ensuring that these ancient arts maintain their relevance in our contemporary global context.

 ADDRESS: ROOM A, 3/F., WING TAT COMMERCIAL BUILDING, 121-125 WING LOK STREET, SHEUNG WAN HK